 - Practice empathy: Empathy, the ability to understand and share feelings, helps you develop deeper and more meaningful connections with others, which can lead to greater happiness and fulfillment.

 - Practice active listening: Active listening involves paying close attention to what the other person is saying and responding with thoughtful, genuine, and empathetic feedback.
 When you actively listen, you signal to the other person that they are valued and important to you.

 - Practice gratitude: Expressing gratitude for the people in your life can help you cultivate stronger and more positive relationships.
 Make it a habit to say “Thanks” in your talks and notes.

 - Engage in shared experiences: Sharing experiences with friends and loved ones can help you build stronger bonds, create lasting memories, and learn how to handle life’s events.
 Try new activities, take trips together, or simply spend time together doing things you both enjoy.

 Can this be useful for me if I’m already happy?

-> Why is it important to try to be happier when you’re already happy?
-Because happiness has its advantages.
+Yes, because happiness has its advantages.
 You can act on these hacks to make yourself happier.
-So, why won’t you?
+So, why wouldn’t you?

-> Can I use this to be happy all the time?
+Can I use this to be happy all the time?